napari/docs/docs/developers/documentation/index.md

 ## Building the documentation on Windows

 The documentation build requires some Linux specific commands, so some extra steps are required to build the documentation on Windows.
-There are multiple tools for this, but [Git Bash](https://gitforwindows.org/) or [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is recommended.
+There are multiple tools for this, but [Git Bash](https://gitforwindows.org/) or [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) are recommended.

 ### Git Bash